Tim-Kirkwood/SyntenyQC/README.md

 This folder will have a subdirectory called "neighbourhood", containing all of the neighbourhood genbank files (i.e. "path/to/binary/file/neighbourhood").
 If WRITE_GENOMES is specified, a second direcory ("genome") will also be present, containing the entire record associated with each cblaster accession (i.e. "path/to/binary/file/genome").
-Finally, a log file will be present in the folder "path/to/binary/file", containing a summary of accessions whose eighbourhoods were discarded.
+Finally, a log file will be present in the folder "path/to/binary/file", containing all run details.

 options:
   -h, --help            show this help message and exit